Isetta-Team/Isetta-Engine/README.md

 You can start playting with our (TODO) simplistic demo!

 ### Building the Engine
-There are currently 3 configuration options with this solution of the engine: Debug, Debug DLL, and Release.
-To use Debug or Release, the startup project must be the IsettaEngine (this is done by right clicking the IsettaEngine project and selecting "Set as Startup Project").
-These configurations will build and run the engine, so the levels/tests we have within their.
-To run any level within IsettaTestbed, the configuration should be put in Debug DLL to build the engine into a DLL, the startup project should then be IsettaTestbed.
+There are currently 3 configuration options with this solution of the engine: `Debug`, `Debug DLL`, and `Release`. `Debug` and `Release` build the engine into an executable (quicker for internal testing) and `Debug DLL` builds the engine into a dll (so games can be made without needing to modify the engine).
+To use `Debug` or `Release`, the startup project must be the IsettaEngine (this is done by right clicking the IsettaEngine project and selecting "Set as Startup Project").
+These configurations will build and run the engine as an executable, so the levels/tests we have within the engine can be viewed (these levels are typically have engine features that are still in development).
+To run any level within IsettaTestbed, the configuration should be put in `Debug DLL` which builds the engine into a DLL and the startup project should then be IsettaTestbed.
+The levels in IsettaTestbed are more feature complete, tech demos.

 ### Create a User Config
 If you want any personal options when using the engine (such as selecting a level for your computer to run) without changing the `config.cfg` you will need a `user.cfg`.
 You will need a `user.cfg` for each project (ie. IsettaEngine, IsettaTest, and IsettaTestbed), this fill needs to be placed at the root directory of the project (not the .sln).